 A left turn can put any vehicle in the way of oncoming traffic for an extended amount of time.
 18-wheelers and semis need much more time and room to complete these turns.
 All the while, they are putting the occupants of vehicles, pedestrians, and cyclists at risk.

 Turns in either direction are also prime situations for a rollover accident.
 These crashes can land an 80,000 lb truck on top of a smaller vehicle.
-The truck could also tip over in front of approaching traffic and leave drivers without room to avoid a powerful impact.
+The big rig could also tip over in front of approaching traffic and leave drivers without room to avoid a powerful impact.

-Who can be held responsible for my collision with a truck?
+Who can be held responsible for my collision with a big rig?

 Truck collisions can end up setting off confusing insurance battles for victims.
 That’s because so many parties may bear some fault in the accident.